 A written complaint may be filed by the complainant by visiting an office of the Employment Standards Branch and completing the form provided, or by forwarding a letter to any branch office.
 This also includes delivery of an electronic version or a faxed copy.

 To deal with complaints, the director should have at least the following information:

-- the full name, address, phone number, and Social Insurance Number of the person making the complaint
+- the full name, address, and phone number of the person making the complaint

 - the correct name, address, and phone and fax number of the employer, and the location at which the work was performed